vsavvy/CoreNLP/README.md

 # CoreNLP
-A  brief introduction about Stanford CoreNLP using R
+ Introduction to Stanford CoreNLP using R